 Parrots That Scream

 The trinity of parrot complaints are aggression, screaming and plucking – pretty much in that order.
 And just like the other two, correcting the cause does not, necessarily correct the problem.
 Your parrot is quite content hearing itself scream.
 I have never seen a parrot scream when it was intent on other activities, so your best approach is to give it activities that keep it occupied during the time the problem occurs.
 Experiment with changes in lighting intensity, source and cycles, consider allowing your pet more freedom to fly or flutter, a larger flight cage, change the time of day and the presentation of food, and enrich its life in as many ways as possible.
-You will not solve the problems with techniques designed to punish or deprive the bird.
-You will not solve it by moving the bird to an out-of-the way corner or a separate room (even though it is unaware of it, it is screaming for something).
+You will not solve the problems with techniques designed to punish or deprive your bird.
+You will not solve it by moving the bird to an out-of-the way corner or a separate room.
+Though you are unaware of it, your parrot is screaming for something.

 Loud Calling is a normal parrot behavior in the morning and evening.
 When it occurs more frequently or incessantly in a parrot that was not taught its proper call by its feathered parents, it can become an annoying scream.
 I believe that is often a perversion of the normal, very loud, contact calls parrots utter for their mates (or their bonded owner) and family group.
 You can read about parrot contact calls here.